bigsk1/claude-plus/README.md

 - 🔄 **Iterative Tracking**: Monitor changes and iterations accurately during automode sessions.
 - ✂️ **Diff-Based Editing**: Edit files using diff-based techniques for precise modifications.
 - 💻 **NEW console** feature - You are able to run commands in the UI just like a terminal.
 Run python scripts within the UI!
+- ⬇️ **NEW download projects folder** You can download the entire projects directory with all your created folders and files directly from the UI now.

 This application leverages the power of Claude to enhance your development workflow, providing robust tools for file management, search, code analysis, and automation.